Delta Air Lines says capacity cuts muted October unit revenue drop

-(Reuters) - Delta Air Lines Inc (DAL.N) on Tuesday said passenger unit revenue fell slightly in October, its smallest decline in months, as the company shrank flight capacity to match lower demand.
+Nov 3 (Reuters) - Delta Air Lines Inc on Tuesday said passenger unit revenue fell slightly in October, its smallest decline in months, as the company shrank flight capacity to match lower demand.

 Delta said passenger unit revenue, which measures sales relative to flight capacity, fell just 1 percent in October, compared with a third-quarter drop of 4.9 percent.